 Final Paycheck - Employees receive their final paycheck on the next regularly scheduled payday.
-The final paycheck includes payment for accumulated vacation benefits and compensatory time, if applicable.
+The final paycheck includes payment for accumulated vacation benefits and compensatory time, if applicable, unless the employee requests to split the payment into their last two (2) checks.
+The request needs to be in advance by the employee and approved by the Treasurer's office.